Version 2021.1 published February 28th, 2021

 Points will be awarded in each race on the following basis.

 At ‘Double Header’ meetings, each race will be scored separately, each competitor must complete at least 50% of race distance to be entitled to position points.
 In the event of eight or more races counting towards the championship, competitors taking part in all of these events will be required to deduct two scores.
 In the event of seven or fewer races, one result will be deducted.
-The winner of the Historic F3 1000cc European Trophy will be the competitor awarded the highest number of points during the season.
+The winner of the Historic F3 1000cc European Trophy is the competitor awarded the highest number of points during the season.
+In keeping with the spirit of the series, the winner has the honour of organizing the championship award dinner the following year.

 The organisers of the Historic F3 1000cc European Trophy do not accept any responsibility for any incident or accident happening to any competitor or any member of his or her team.
 The individual competitors and team members are considered to be acting on their own responsibility.